Character Creation

 2. Design the character sentence around this concept.

-9. Create a character arc for your character -- their purpose for adventuring.
+7. Create a character arc for your character -- their purpose for adventuring.
+A character are is a personal quest.

 Character Sentence

-We lay out your character sentence in the following format, and all tags are in bold.
+We lay out your character sentence in the following format, and all tags are in square brackets.

 All tags except descriptor in your character sentence are Umbrella Tags.